Alex-42-AI/Graphs-and-Trees/README.md

 ## Functionalities

-- Defining an object of some of the given data types;
+- Defining an object of any of the given data types;
 - Property getters;
-- Safely changing the value of an object of a given type;
+- Safely changing the value of a graph or a tree (for example, when a node is removed, all links it takes part in are also remomved);
 - Representation of given objects;
 - Complex algorithms over graphs and trees, such as interval sort, (weighted) vertex cover, (weighted) dominating set, (weighted) independent set, maximal clique and chromatic nodes/links partition for an undirected graph, topological sort for a directed graph and so on.